Long Term Effects of Narcotics Abuse

 • Weakened immune system

-The above effects of chronic narcotics abuse could apply to anyone using heroin or prescription opioids, regardless of method of administration; however, some long-term consequences are related to how the person is using the drug.
-For example, snorting narcotics could lead to:3
+The above effects of chronic narcotics abuse can apply to anyone using heroin or prescription opioids, regardless of how it’s ingested; however, some long-term consequences depend on how the user takes the drug.
+For example, snorting narcotics generally results in the following:3

 • Frequent nose bleeds